-I'm taking this opportunity to share with Cardinals fans my first (and still my all-time) football hero.
+I'm taking this opportunity to share with Cardinals fans my first (and all-time) football hero.

-Larry 'Wildcat' Wilson, whose jersey number '8' has long since been retired by the Cardinals, was not only a first ballot Hall Of Famer, Larry was the ONLY Cardinal elected to the NFL All-75th Year Team.
+Larry 'Wildcat' Wilson, whose jersey number '8' has long since been retired by the Cardinals, was not only a first-ballot Hall Of Fame free safety, Larry was the only Cardinal elected to the NFL's All-75th Year Team.

-His 52 career interceptions (12 and 14 game seasons with no post-season appearances) are still the Cardinals all-time record.
-But what is just as impressive were his sack totals and tackles for losses.
-Unfortunately, in those days, sacks were not recorded as statistics, but there is no doubt that had they been, Larry would have been the all-time NFL leader in combined sacks-interceptions by a mile (a very impressive combination indeed).
-Larry would have more sacks in a month than Ed Reed has for his career - just saying.
+Wilson's 52 career interceptions (12 and 14 game seasons with no post-season appearances) are still the Cardinals all-time record.
+Just as impressive were his sack totals and tackles for losses.
+Unfortunately, in those days sacks were not recorded as statistics, but had they been, unquestionably Larry Wilson would be the all-time NFL leader in combined sacks-interceptions by a country mile.

-Of course most of you never had the pleasure of seeing him play, but I'm sure today's Cardinal fans would have taken to him like a duck takes to water.
+Of course most of you never had the pleasure of seeing Larry play, but I'm sure today's Cardinal's fans would have taken to him like a duck takes to water.
 The ultimate ball-hawk, whether a running play, a sack, or a long pass, it seemed number '8' would always be closing in to make a play.
-Watching him play with casts on both hands (which still didn't prevent him from making interceptions), along with having most his teeth knocked out, NFL films has described Larry as "None Tougher".

 Upon his retirement in 1972, Cardinals fans raised $80,000 to erect a statue of Larry outside Busch Stadium to stand beside Stan "The Man" Musial.
 Wilson humbly declined and asked that the money be donated to the Children's Hospital of St. Louis.
 Five years later however, Larry Wilson had his likeness cast in bronze - at the Pro Football Hall Of Fame.